proxmox/ceph/ceph/doc/radosgw/notifications.rst

  - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used instead of the default CA to authenticate the broker.
- - user/password may be provided over HTTPS.
-If not, the config parameter `rgw_allow_notification_secrets_in_cleartext` must be `true` in order to create topic
+ - user/password: This should be provided over HTTPS.
+If not, the config parameter `rgw_allow_notification_secrets_in_cleartext` must be `true` in order to create topics.
- - user/password may be provided along with ``use-ssl``.
-   The broker credentials will otherwise be sent over insecure transport
+ - user/password: This should be provided together with ``use-ssl``.
+If not, the broker credentials will be sent over insecure transport.
- - ``mechanism`` may be provided together with user/password (default: ``PLAIN``).
+ - mechanism: may be provided together with user/password (default: ``PLAIN``).
 The supported SASL mechanisms are:

   - PLAIN
   - SCRAM-SHA-256